-The M.A. in Counseling Psychology program at the D.C.
+The M.A. in Counseling Psychology program at the Washington D.C.
 Campus is distinctive in that students receive a solid foundation in the principles of clinical psychology, along with the essential diagnostic, therapeutic, and consultative skills they need to work with a range of clinical populations and a variety of emotional and psychological conditions.
 Students learn theoretical frameworks and scientific bases, the ethical and professional guidelines of the clinical psychology and counseling profession, and the impact of diversity and cultural issues in the mental health field.
 Multicultural education and hands-on practice is integrated throughout the curriculum and students can choose from a variety of concentrations suited to their particular educational and professional goals.

 Child and Adolescent Treatment

 Washington, D.C., program is designed in accordance with licensure requirements in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform with the requirements for licensure in other nearby states in the region.

 Introduces students to the theoretical concepts and clinical applications of the humanistic and existential approach to psychotherapy and counseling including person-centered, Gestalt, and transpersonal approaches to psychotherapy.
 In addition, group modalities within this theoretical umbrella are addressed.